How to securely backup your Jenkins Configuration

 $JENKINS_HOME you’ll want to backup.
 You’ll also want to have some automation so new projects get added to the repository, and deleted ones get removed.
 Luckily we came up with a great tool to handle this.

-- The script assumes that the Jenkins-backup git-repo (preferably private) has already been created and checked out for the first time.
+- The script assumes that the Jenkins-backup Git repository (preferably private) has already been created successfully.

-- Jenkins is running successfully and user has sudo rights
+- Jenkins is running successfully and user can access the Jenkins home directory.

 I have named mine, ‘Commit_Jenkins_Config’